robertu94/libpressio_tutorial/exercises/3_external_metrics/README.md

 # 3. External Metrics

 The goal of this part of the tutorial is to learn the basics of writing an external metric that can be used to analyze the difference between compressors.
-This part of the tutorial is implemented in C and Python with the external metrics script being implemented in both C and Python.
+This part of the tutorial is implemented in C, C++, and Python with the external metrics script being implemented in both C and Python.

 In this directory you should have a couple of files: